-While the staff has been engaging in a PLC process for several years, the process has been primarily used to plan instruction.
-This process will ask teachers to utilize their time to create long-range plans, common end-of-quarter summative assessments, and analyze data from these common summative assessments.
+• This process will continue to ask teachers to utilize their time to create long-range plans, common end-of-quarter summative assessments, and analyze data from these common summative assessments.
 A supporting professional learning plan has been developed to ensure that teachers understand how to develop assessments.
 The PLC form has been updated to better align with the focus for PLC for the school year.
 Additionally, a calendar with due dates for specific deliverables from PLCs has been created to clearly communicate what PLCs should be producing.
 Finally, the Leadership Team will be providing PLCs with feedback on their common summative assessments.